Nick Holonyak, Jr.

 Dr. Holonyak joined the Technical Staff at Bell Telephone Laboratories, Murray Hill, NJ in 1954.
 His work there included demonstration of the feasibility of the first diffused-impurity silicon devices.
 From 1955-57 he served with the U.S. Army Signal Corps and in 1957 joined the Advanced Semiconductor Laboratory of the General Electric Company in Syracuse, NY where he made important inventions and key contributions in the area of advanced semiconductor devices, including the invention of the first visible semiconductor laser.

-Dr. Holonyak has been granted sixteen patents in the field, is the author/co-author of over 380 technical articles and two books.
-He is the editor of the Prentice-Hall series "Solid State Physical Electronics," has served on the editorial boards of the PROCEEDINGS of the IEEE, SOLID-STATE ELECTRONICS, and the JOURNAL OF APPLIED PHYSICS AND APPLIED PHYSICS LETTERS, and is a member of the Board of Editorial Associates of SEMICONDUCTORS AND INSULATORS.
+Dr. Holonyak has been granted sixteen patents in the field, was the author/co-author of over 380 technical articles and two books.
+He was the editor of the Prentice-Hall series "Solid State Physical Electronics," has served on the editorial boards of the PROCEEDINGS of the IEEE, SOLID-STATE ELECTRONICS, and the JOURNAL OF APPLIED PHYSICS AND APPLIED PHYSICS LETTERS, and was a member of the Board of Editorial Associates of SEMICONDUCTORS AND INSULATORS.

 Apart from his work and interests in semiconductor materials and devices, and research with his graduate students, Nick Holonyak enjoys reading, and some running and weightlifting.
-He is fluent in a second language, the Carpatho-Russian of his immigrant parents.
+He was fluent in a second language, the Carpatho-Russian, or Rusyn, of his immigrant parents.
 His wife Katherine is a member of the nursing profession.